eudelvigio/recruitment-challenges/2.Calculator/readme.md

+# Task comments

+1. Code review: please list all good/bad practices you find in this application.

+To make a more real-life example, I created a new branch, I deleted index.html contents and then recovered it, and I added all code review comments on it too, marking the lines where I found errors, and some general issues. https://github.com/eudelvigio/recruitment-challenges/pull/2

+## Good Practices

+- I like the pseudo component approach, the index.html file has all needed html, js and css
+- JS script part is well documented, maybe a bit overkill, but is better than no comments at all
+- Max line length is 82, improving visualization on small screens and resolutions
+- Correct camelCase on all js

+## Bad Practices

+- Index.html is a long file, forcing to make long scroll (>200 lines)
+- If it is a HTML document, must have mandatory html, head and body tags
+- In HTML, every id must be different from another, and all buttons share same id
+- The `el` function can be a bit confusing, as is using two differents dom functions based on the first character of the string parameter.
+Maybe can reduce a bit the amount of code, but you must look on the function to know how it works
+- The oldNum, theNum and resultNum shouldn't store strings, the type of the variable should be consistent.
+While it can have some almost-advantages, as simplify the part of creating a big number, is something that should be avoided, as it can lead to errors and unexpected issues on the code.
+This bad practice is used in many parts of the file
+- At the end of the file, line 199, the `el` function is being used, but is better to have an extra declaration on the header (lines 100 - 108) than to call a confusing function here
+- I would prefer that all colors are hexadecimal or RGB, not mixing it.
+Is only the background color on line 29, but I prefer it consistent.

+## Errors

+- Line 18, while number shown is "0", its data-num attribute has "3", so every time I click on "0" button, it puts a "3" on the result
+- Line 22, while number shown is "3", its data-num attribute has "0", so every time I click on "3" button, it puts a "0" on the result
+- Under styles, is using cascades under the .calculator class (lines 42-56), which in css are not allowed, and there are not any build instructions nor "lang" attribute on style tag
+- Under displayNum function (which by the way can be a bit confusing name), under the switch in line 140, it seems to have the operations switched, application is going to subtract when pressing "+", and sum when pressing "-"
+- Calculator allows to put unlimited decimal separators ".", while maths only should allow one.
+This also leads to error with parseFloat functions.

+---

 # Payvision calculator

 In this exercise you are given the legacy code of Payvision Calculator web app.
 Maintainance and new features development is your responsability.